MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-email-channel.md

 ::: moniker-end

 To configure alert notifications for System Center - Operations Manager, your first task is to enable a notification channel.
-This topic describes how to configure a channel that will send alert notifications to subscribers from an email server either within the domain of the organization or external email authentication.
+This article describes how to configure a channel that will send alert notifications to subscribers from an email server either within the domain of the organization or external email authentication.

 Before you begin, gather the following information: